How to Get a Stamp Duty Land Tax Refund?

 Higher rates

-Higher rates include an additional 3% surcharge that applies to those who purchase additional properties, such as second homes or buy-to-let properties.
+Higher rates include an additional 3% surcharge that applies to those who purchase more than one property, such as second homes or buy-to-let properties.
 This surcharge is added to the standard SDLT rates, resulting in a higher overall tax payment for those owning multiple properties.

 Non-UK resident rates